DPP-IV (Dipeptidyl Peptidase-IV)

 3/5 Evidence Score

 DPP-IV (Dipeptidyl Peptidase-IV) is a specialized peptidase enzyme that breaks down proline-rich peptide sequences — most notably the gluten-derived peptides responsible for non-celiac gluten sensitivity reactions and the casein-derived peptides implicated in dairy sensitivity.
 Supplemental DPP-IV (typically derived from Aspergillus oryzae or Aspergillus niger) has emerged as an evidence-supported tool for individuals with non-celiac gluten or casein sensitivity who occasionally encounter accidental exposure.
-Note: DPP-IV is NOT a substitute for a strict gluten-free diet in celiac disease and does not prevent autoimmune intestinal damage in true celiac patients.
+Note: DPP-IV is not a substitute for a strict gluten-free diet in celiac disease and does not prevent autoimmune intestinal damage in true celiac patients.

 Studied Dose 500–1,000 DPP-IV units (ALU equivalent) per meal containing potential gluten or casein cross-contamination